-Major drug raids had been carried in Barangay OngYiu, Butuan City and in different parts of the region in the last five years.
+Major drug raids were carried in Barangay Ong Yiu, Butuan City and in different parts of the region in the last five years.
 Buy-bust operation in Cabadbaran City in 2012 resulted to the death of a Philippine Drug Enforcement Agency (PDEA) agent.
-The relentless operations of the PNP in apprehending the illegal drug traffickers resulted in the increasing trend of illegal drugs cases reported in the 3-year period with 140 cases in 2013, 454 cases in 2014 and 821 cases in 2015.
+The relentless operations of the Philippine National Police (PNP) in apprehending the illegal drug traffickers resulted in the increasing trend of illegal drugs cases reported in the three-year period with 140 cases in 2013, 454 cases in 2014 and 821 cases in 2015.